Get the latest on our fall planning.

 If you are not sure whether you qualify, it’s best to file.
 Financial aid includes grants, scholarships, work, and loans.
 You may not qualify for need-based grants, but student loans are always obtainable and the forms are necessary for government loans.

-All students entering as freshmen are eligible for merit scholarships regardless of their family income.
-Merit scholarships are awarded based on academic promise, as shown through your high school record, application essays, and other criteria including test scores.
+All students will be reviewed for merit aid as part of their admissions application.
+Institutional merit aid is only awarded to freshman but is renewed for all four years of attendance.
+Merit scholarships are awarded based on academic promise, as shown through your high school record, application essays, and other criteria, including test scores.
 A separate application is not required for merit aid.
 St. John’s offers several types of merit scholarships with varying award amounts.

-First and foremost, make sure you have turned in your FAFSA if you would like to be considered for need-based aid.
+First and foremost, make sure you have turned in your FAFSA (U.S. applicants) or the CSS Profile (international applicants) if you would like to be considered for need-based aid.
 With this document missing, the college cannot complete your award.
-Award letters, including those for merit aid, are sent after you receive notice about acceptance at the college (see Timeline and Deadlines).
+Financial aid award letters, including those for merit aid, are sent after you receive notice about acceptance at the college (see Calendar).
 Returning students should expect their awards once their file has been completed.
 If you need to know what we still need, please contact our office.

 The Financial Aid Office reviews financial aid applications and determines students’ awards.
 The Treasurer’s Office bills tuition, fees, and other institutional charges.
 Any information about billing or account balances needs to be directed to the Treasurer’s Office.
 The Admissions Office handles all aspects of your application for admission, which is considered apart from your financial aid status.

-Work study is a state or federally funded employment program.
+Work study is a federally or institutionally funded employment program.
 You are awarded a dollar amount to earn and this amount will appear on your award letter.
 Jobs are limited and filled on a first-come, first-served basis.
 Funds earned will be received through a paycheck, not posted to your billing account.
 Receiving a work award does not guarantee an on-campus position.
-Please complete the Campus Employment Application if you are interested in a position.

 By law, the US Department of Education selects 30% of all St. John’s students who file a FAFSA for verification of the information in the financial aid applications.
 It is the responsibility of the Financial Aid Office to collect necessary financial documentation and verify the accuracy of the listed information.
 The Financial Aid office will contact you after the FAFSA has been received to let you know what other documentation is needed.
 You must turn in all financial documentation requests before your loans are processed and your account credited with financial aid.